jmalmin/slatefire-infinity-docs/infinity.md

 ## Install prerequisites

-Change a server’s hostname and setup network configuration – Centos
+Change a server’s hostname and setup network configuration – CentosMaterial-UI is available as an [npm package](https://www.npmjs.org/package/material-ui).

+## npm

+To install and save in your `package.json` dependencies, run:

 ```
 npm install --save material-ui@next